 SUMMARY: Quantitative MR imaging techniques allow evaluating different aspects of brain microstructure, providing meaningful information about the pathophysiology of damage in CNS disorders.
 In the study of patients with MS, quantitative MR imaging techniques represent an invaluable tool for studying changes in myelin and iron content occurring in the context of inflammatory and neurodegenerative processes.
-In the first section of this review, we summarize the physics behind quantitative MR imaging, here defined as relaxometry and quantitative susceptibility mapping, and describe the neurobiological correlates of quantitative MR imaging in both the gray and white matter compartments, separately addressing macroscopically damaged and normal-appearing parenchyma.
+In the first section of this review, we summarize the physics behind quantitative MR imaging, here defined as relaxometry and quantitative susceptibility mapping, and describe the neurobiological correlates of quantitative MR imaging findings.
+In the second section, we focus on quantitative MR imaging application in MS, reporting the main findings in both the gray and white matter compartments, separately addressing macroscopically damaged and normal-appearing parenchyma.

-ABBREVIATIONS: bSSFP = balanced steady-state free precession; <math>CL = cortical lesions; GRE = gradient recalled-echo; NAWM = normal-appearing white matter; PD = proton density; qMRI = quantitative MR imaging; QSM = quantitative susceptibility mapping; RF = radiofrequency hile conventional MR imaging plays an unquestionable role in the diagnosis and management of MS, it offers very limited information about the pathophysiology of tissue damage because conventional sequences are not able to detect subtle changes affecting WM and GM.
+ABBREVIATIONS: bSSFP = balanced steady-state free precession; CL = cortical lesions; GRE = gradient recalled-echo; NAWM = normal-appearing white matter; PD = proton density; qMRI = quantitative MR imaging; QSM = quantitative susceptibility mapping; RF = radiofrequency

+I hile conventional MR imaging plays an unquestionable role in the diagnosis and management of MS, 1,2 it offers very limited information about the pathophysiology of tissue damage because conventional sequences are not able to detect subtle changes affecting WM and GM.
 Quantitative MR imaging (qMRI) bridges this gap, detecting brain microstructural alterations with high sensitivity and robustness to interscanner and interobserver variability, thus providing measures that can be compared among sites and longitudinal examinations.
-Furthermore, this technique has been successfully used to differentiate MS from other demyelinating diseases, such as neuromyelitis optica, which presents a different spectrum of relaxometry alterations and a peculiar spatial deep gray matter involvement, and also to characterize other conditions with different etiologies, from vascular disease to brain tumors.
-However, the applications of qMRI extend beyond the brain, being able to depict changes in liver iron concentration as well as the presence of fibrosis, and prostatic http://dx.doi.org/10.3174/ajnr.A7536 calcifications, and to evaluate cortical bone mineral density or myocardial structural alterations.
+Furthermore, this technique has been successfully used to differentiate MS from other demyelinating diseases, such as neuromyelitis optica, which presents a different spectrum of relaxometry alterations3 and a peculiar spatial deep gray matter involvement, and also to characterize other conditions with different etiologies, from vascular disease to brain tumors.^{5,6} However, the applications of qMRI extend beyond the brain, being able to depict changes in liver iron concentration7 as well as the presence of fibrosis,8 and prostatic calcifications, and to evaluate cortical bone mineral density or myocardial structural alterations.
+Although the definition of aMPL is open to different interpre-